Who Invented Pickleball? Unlikely History Of The Sport

 To resolve this, they lowered the net to 36 inches on the ends and 34 inches in the middle, making it easier for the wiffle ball to traverse for consistent play – the first of several modifications.

-Next, the dimensions of the court itself had to be adapted; the traditional badminton court was too long and too narrow for their new game.
+Next, the pickleball court size or pickleball court dimensions had to be adapted; the traditional badminton court was too long and too narrow for their new game.
 Pritchard, Bell, and McCallum started experimenting, setting the stage for a new sporting arena.

-After a period of trial and error, they landed on court dimensions similar to current-day pickleball.
-They decided on a rectangular court measuring 44 feet in length and 20 feet in width – just right for their unique game – spacious enough to allow dynamic movement and rallies, yet compact enough to keep the game social and engaging.
+After a period of trial and error, they landed on pickleball court dimensions similar to current-day dimensions of pickleball court.
+They decided on a pickleball court size rectangular measuring 44 feet in length and 20 feet in width – just right for their unique game – spacious enough to allow dynamic movement and rallies, yet compact enough to keep the game social and engaging.

 Included in the new layout was a 7-foot non-volley zone on either side of the net, affectionately known as the 'kitchen'.
 This area is crucial to pickleball's strategic gameplay, as players are prohibited from volleying (hitting the ball before it bounces) within this zone.
 The introduction of the kitchen was a significant move that further distinguished pickleball from its racket-sport cousins.